theNewDynamic/gohugo-theme-ananke/README.md

 ## Production

-To run in production (e.g. to have Google Analytics show up), you must set the build environment name.
-The four options for setting the build environment name (ordered by priority) are:
+To run in production (e.g. to have Google Analytics show up), you must set the build environment name to `production`.
+The three options for setting the build environment name (ordered by priority) are:

 1. The `HUGO_ENV` environment variable.